General Questions about World Book Night

 Q. What are givers, and what do they do?

-A. Givers are volunteers who are passionate about reading and have signed up to give copies of a certain book on or around April 23 to those who don't regularly read within their communities.
-Givers collect the books they've been allocated from their local participating bookshop or library in the week before World Book Night.
+A. Givers are volunteers who are passionate about reading and have signed up to give books on or around April 23 to those who don't regularly read within their communities.
+For 2014 there are two different ways for people to volunteer and more information is available here.

 Q. How can you call it World Book Night when it's only happening in a few countries?